devajmeireles/fraction/docs/using.md

 Behind the scenes, this will register the action as a deferred action, using the `Illuminate\Support\defer` function.

 > You can pass parameters to the deferred method to personalize the deferred execution.
+Additionally, different than the normal actions, `deferred` actions only returns `true` when executed successfully.

 ## Queued Actions